 The packaging of hazardous substances and mixtures must:

-• prevent the contents escaping;
+-prevent the contents from escaping;

-• be made of materials that are resistant when in contact with the contents;
+-be made of materials that are resistant when in contact with the contents;

-• be strong and solid; and
+-be strong and solid; and

-• have sealable fastenings.
+-have sealable fastenings.

 In some cases, child-resistant fastenings and tactile warnings are required.